Ask Dashboard - Real-time Q&A Monitoring

 Where:

-Temporal Subclasses & Decay Parameters:
+Temporal Destinations & Decay Parameters:

 Decay formula: DecayFactor = max(floor, 0.5^(age_days / half_life))

-EvtAnch/TAH anchor formula: AnchorFactor = max(0.30, exp(-ln2 × |pub_date - anchor_date| / 10d)).
+EvtAnch/TAH anchor formula: AnchorFactor = max(floor, exp(-ln2 × |pub_date - anchor_date| / half_life)).
 Symmetric around anchor date.

 Unknown Publish Date Handling: